Eyescale/Consensus/Release/Version-2.1/README.txt

 	./B% -f file.ini program.story

 Description
-	The purpose of the B% Version-2.1 development was to complete the ./Examples/1_Schematize/yak.story example and demonstrate
+	B% Version-2.1 aimed at completing and turning the Version-1.2 ./Examples/1_Schematize/yak.story into a complete Service Package,
+	to be used by other B% applications.
-	how user input can be turned into useful and B% specifiable program data & actions after segmentation.

-	This objective required the capability from B% to extract relevant sub-sequences from the segmentized input and pass them as arguments to appropriate functions* for further processing.
+	The example itself demonstrates how text input can be turned into externally specifiable program data & actions after segmentation, based on the B% capability to extract relevant sub-sequences from the segmentized input and pass them as arguments to appropriate "functions" for further processing.

-	The NEW ./Examples/4_Yak/yak.bm service package together with the NEW ./Examples/5_Dial/dpu-drive.story example effectively
-	demonstrate implementation of the targeted capability, based on the B% Version-2.1 New Features and Extensions described below.

-	*we use the term function here only to characterize the desired capability, the notion of service interface better representing both the B% execution model and Consensus's generally targeted client-server architecture - see ./design/story/func.story for
+	We use the term "function" here only to characterize the desired capability, the notion of Service Interface better representing both the B% execution model and Consensus's generally targeted client-server architecture - see ./design/story/func.story for
 	a general B% Version-2.1 software architecture overview

+	The NEW ./Examples/4_Yak/yak.bm service package, used by the NEW ./Examples/5_Dial/dpu-drive.story example, demonstrate
+	successful completion of the targeted capability, relying on the following B% Version-2.1 New Features and Extensions

 New Features and Extensions
 New Features